lenhatquang97/LearningCompanionDemoMediaPipeLLMStarter/README.md

 implementation ("com.google.mediapipe:tasks-genai:0.10.22")
 ```

 Next in AndroidManifest.xml, alter TODO line with this code.
 This code is required after adding genai package.
-OpenCL is a open-source GPU library, just as the competitor of CUDA.
+OpenCL is a open-source GPU library.

 ```xml
 <!-- Required to initialize the LlmInference -->